elegantchaos/CatalystSparkleExample/README.md

 Unfortunately though, the default sheet that Sparkle shows when an update is found uses the `WebView` class.
 Loading a window with a `WebView` instance in it, from the AppKit side of the fence, seems to cause a hard crash.
 This is likely because two different versions of the `WebKit` framework exist - one that thinks its using UIKit, another that thinks its using AppKit, and somehow we're ending up talking to the wrong one.

 There may be a way to get round this, but there is another solution.
-Version 2.0 of Sparkle (which is aimed at apps that are sandboxed) has a mechanism for replacing the default user interface.
+Version 2.0 of Sparkle (which is aimed at apps that are sandboxed) has a clean mechanism for replacing the default user interface.

 So the alternative solution is to use this mechanism in the plugin, and to forward all user interface requests to the Catalyst application, which can show its own views to tell the user that there's an update, and pass back user responses to the plugin.